Free and Easy Wanderer (Xiao Yao San): An Ancient Herbal Formula for Emotional Balance

 What is Xiao Yao San?

 Xiao Yao San, which can be translated as "Free and Easy Wanderer" or "Rambling Powder," has its roots deep in Chinese Medicine theory.
 It is an herbal formula composed of 8 herbs—bupleurum root, Chinese angelica root, white peony root, poria, atractylodes rhizome, ginger, licorice root, and mint.
-The synergist combination of this formula is used to treat patterns and conditions within TCM such as:
+The synergistic combination of this formula is used to used in Traditional Chinese Medicine to support balance and address patterns such as:

 • Calm the Liver: Allows more emotional fluidity and calms the body